screensavers-club/argos-docs/blog/2021-06-13-state-management-notes.md

 ---
-Title: Designing for States: Managing PeerJS and other state
+title: "Designing for States: Managing PeerJS and other state"
+author: Siah
+author_title: Argos Contributor
+tags: [devlog]
 ---

 User experience starts with connecting to the Peer Server in order to even begin signalling.